EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 ollama run qwen3:4b
 ```

 You'll get a prompt.
 Ask it something.
+You'll see it show you what it's 'thinking' as it formulates it's response in grey text before it finally responds in a white font, illustrated below...

 ```text
 >>> tell me about your capabilities and what your were designed to do please.